 - You must have an open mind towards different cultures.

-It is possible to apply while finishing a previous degree or English-language proficiency test, in which case acceptance to the programme is conditional on satisfactorily completing the previous degree and/or proficiency test.
+It is possible to apply while finishing a previous degree, in which case acceptance to the programme is conditional on satisfactorily completing the previous degree.
 We will need these documents before the deadline stated in step 1.
-Please take into consideration that the English language proficiency tests often get booked up months in advance and the results take more than two weeks to be published.
+Please take into consideration that you have taken the English language proficiency test before you apply to the programme and that the test often get booked up months in advance and the results take more than two weeks to be published.

 The candidate must satisfy one of the following sets of requirements: